edofic/blog/posts/2012-08-29-creating-a-language-1.markdown

 ---
-title: Making a programming language: Part 1 - how to start
+title: Making a programming language Part 1 - how to start
 ---

 ### Table of contents